damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 - **Comments:**

-  - * In design of robot, it allows to compute the position and orientation of robot manipulator's end-effector relative to the base of the manipulator as a function of the joint variables.*
+  - *In design of robot, it allows to compute the position and orientation of robot manipulator's end-effector relative to the base of the manipulator as a function of the joint variables.*
+  - *The kinematic model can be represented as a tree structure.
+The tree describes the kinematic chain, i.e., the connection of links with joints, and the inter-dependendencies of these links.*
   -

  #### *Example 1: [Arduino IoT Robotic Arm](https://www.hackster.io/aerdronix/arduino-iot-robotic-arm-5a4401)*